 Grünenthal is committed to developing effective and innovative medicines that deliver true benefits for patients and healthcare systems.
 As part of this commitment, we have an ethical responsibility to ensure the quality and integrity of all research and development activities.
 The need to support independent ethical clinical research conducted by qualified third-party investigators is key, where research and development is concerned.
 The purpose of such projects is to help to explore new opportunities to address unmet medical needs.
 Grünenthal supports the funding of research and development projects of this kind.

-In 2020, the total transfers of value to healthcare professionals and healthcare organisations related to research and development activities was more than 1,5 million euros (including tax).
+In 2021, the total transfers of value to healthcare professionals and healthcare organisations related to research and development activities was more than 1,7 million euros (excluding tax).